 Global challenges and opportunities

-Developments in society and global change affect how people view health as well as opportunities for doing business.
+As society and global change develop, people’s perceptions of health and business opportunities change as well.
 BioGaia works in close collaboration with researchers, suppliers and distributors to create value for stakeholders.

-Consumers and other stakeholders will increasingly assess companies from a sustainability perspective.
+In the future, consumers and other stakeholders will increasingly evaluate companies based on their sustainability efforts.
 For example, consumers will want to know where products originate and whether they are produced in an ethical and sustainable manner.
-This requires a company like BioGaia to be transparent about where it stands and its sustainability initiatives.
-Together with distributors in each market, it is also essential to ensure that information and knowledge are available on the consumers’ terms.
+As a result, a company like BioGaia has to be transparent about its sustainability initiatives.
+Together with our distributors in each market, it’s also essential that we provide such information and knowledge and make it available to consumers.

 As the world’s population grows and ages, interest in health also increases.
-According to the UN the world population is expected to increase by one billion people to reach 8.6 billion by 2030.
-Of this billion, 300 million are expected to be over the age of 65.
+By 2030, the UN estimates that the world’s population will reach 8.6 billion.
+It is expected that 300 million of these billion people will be over the age of 65.

-In the past decade, extensive research efforts, in particular the National Institute of Health (NIH) Human Microbiome Project, have determined that the microbiome is central for among other things the immune system and could play a major role in preventing or treating diseases.
-Here BioGaia’s research is at the leading edge through the subsidiary MetaboGen.
+In the past decade, extensive research efforts, in particular by the National Institute of Health (NIH) Human Microbiome Project, have determined that the microbiome is central to the immune system and could play a major role in preventing or treating diseases.
+This is where BioGaia’s research is at the forefront through its subsidiary MetaboGen.